What Damages Are Covered By A CGL Policy?

 The courts have even used this liability policy as a test to determine whether a company is legitimate.

 But exactly what damages are covered by a CGL policy?
-In the video below, we explain the three coverage parts: bodily injury and property damage, personal and advertising injury liability, and medical payments:
+In this article, we explain the three coverage parts: bodily injury and property damage, personal and advertising injury liability, and medical payments.

 Once you know the three coverage parts, it’s then important to understand the damages covered by a CGL policy:

 Property damage is one of the core coverages of the CGL policy: Your policy protects against instances where you damage the property of someone else (or another company).